secretstartups/handbook/finance/financial-planning-and-analysis/Sales-Finance/index.html.md

 ## Bookings Dashboard
 This dashboard provides a monthly trend view for Bookings, including dollar and count information.
 The 3 main sections of the dashboard are as follows:
-- Bookings Trend: high-level view of the last 14 months for Net IACV, Renewal ACV, Won ACV, MYB, PS/PS Attach Rate, and TCV
+- Bookings Trend: high-level view of the last 14 months for Net ARR, Renewal ARR, Won ACV, MYB, PS/PS Attach Rate, and TCV
-- Net IACV Breakout: drill-down into the Net IACV components, such as FO, Growth, Expansion, Contraction, and Lost Renewals
+- Net ARR Breakout: drill-down into the Net ARR components, such as FO, Growth, Expansion, Contraction, and Lost Renewals
 - Next 6 Months Pipe: view into the pipeline for the next 6 months

 [Dashboard](https://gitlab.my.salesforce.com/01Z4M000000oXuF)